 - Double space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, references, and captions.
 However, you may single space all text in charts, tables, figures, and graphs.
 Charts, tables, figures, and graphs presented in the application narrative count toward the page limit.

 - Use a font that is either 12 point or larger or no smaller than 10 pitch (characters per inch) throughout the entire application package.

 - Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.
 An application submitted in any other font (including Times Roman or Arial Narrow) will not be accepted.
 The 25-page limit for the project narrative does not apply to the cover sheet; the budget section, including the narrative budget justification; the assurances and certifications; or the one-page abstract.
-However, the page limit does apply to all of the project narrative.
+However, the page limit does apply to all of the application narrative section.

-Appendices must be limited to 20 pages and must include the following: Resumes, if applicable, and job descriptions of key personnel.
+Appendices must be limited to 20 pages and must include the following: Resumes and job descriptions of key personnel.
 Job descriptions must include duties and minimum qualifications.
-Items in the appendices will only be used by the program office; the items will not be read by reviewers.
+Items in the appendices will only be used by the program office.

 3. Submission Dates and Times: